vpelss/Emogics_Tarot_Script_WP/README.md

 ## What happens in a typical reading

 A visitor will typically start at your main form page.
-If they have visited before, their browser session may have cookies that can be used to pre fill in some of the form data using Javascript
+If they have visited before, their browser session may have cookies that can be used to pre fill in some of the form data using Javascript.
-The main page will typically have user fillable fields that as for:
+The main page will typically have user fillable fields that ask for:
 First Name
 Deck database
 Spread